-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

 Clark said GPs had already received $45m in total.

-The Government has paid out $15 million for those costs and a further $22 million was set to be paid in two fortnightly installments to help practices stay afloat.
+The Government has paid out $15m for those costs and a further $22m was set to be paid in two fortnightly installments to help practices stay afloat.

-However, the second of two $11 million payments has since been blocked.
+However, the second of two $11m payments has since been blocked.

 Clark could not give a timeframe for when the second payment could be made.